fenasti/vinop_p5/README.md

 ### Bug 2

 The media files weren’t loading from AWS, so I reached out to my tutor for assistance.
 Together, we investigated and eventually realized the issue was due to incorrect permissions settings.
 I decided it would be best to start from scratch.
 During the process, I discovered that I hadn’t enabled public access for the created users, which was causing the problem.

+### Bug 3

+While integrating the wishlist app into the project, I encountered an issue where the wishlist template would not render.
+I later realized this was because the wishlist would only be created for users registered from that point onward, which didn’t happen with the previously created profiles.
+To resolve the issue, I decided to delete those profiles and reset the registered users' database, ensuring that no users lacked a wishlist and thereby preventing a broken page.

 ## Future implementations